trishume/mjolnir.th.hints/Readme.md

 # Mjolnir Window Hints Module

+> ## **Fork** *Fixes character overflow with lots of windows*

+> - applied change made by @blackrobot to let you configure keys
+- modified to let you use 2 or more sequential keys
+- added support for lower and upper case letters
+- applied @javigon change to hide widgets
+  - it didn't work, used win:isstandard() instead, seems to hide the activity monitor window too but I don't care

 Provides a fancy method of window switching for [Mjolnir](http://mjolnir.io).
 Pressing a shortcut brings up "hints" which are app icons with a letter, typing that letter focuses the corresponding window.